kepatotorica/stocktracker/README.md

 # stocktracker
-Tracks the movement of stocks after being added to a csv
+Tracks the results of a finviz screener and checks the change in price of those stocks on predetermined intervals.